nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw72evk/releaseNotes/topics/known_issue_bluetooth_le.md

 -   LE 2M 2BT PHY
 -	More than one CS procedure in parallel
 -   Potential instabilities with small CS offset or small subevent interval
+-   TQI not accurate

+Periodic Avdertising with Responses (PAwR):
+-   Incorrect data in Periodic Advertising Response is reported if AUX_SYNC_SUBEVENT_RSP contained an extended header.
+-   Sync device cannot synchronize on more than 32 subevents.
+-   Connection establishment using PAwR in LE Coded PHY can potentially fail.
+-   Data report can potentially be truncated on the first AUX_ADV_IND of an extended advertising train containing an ACAD field.

 **Note:** Documentation may not be fully updated to refer to MCX W72 devices.